Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Overview and main results

 We start from the ferromagnetic ground state.
 Here $M=0$ with the empty motif, $\mu = 0$, and vanishing energy and \textsf{q}-momentum.
 The partition is the same, with $P_0^\star = 1$ trivial.
 This eigenspace (multiplet) has dimension $N+1$.
-The elementary excitations over this vacuum are (\textsf{q}-)magnons.
 Next, for $M=1$ the motif and partition coincide as well, $\mu = \nu = (n)$ for $1\leq n < N$, with $P_{(n)}^\star(z_1) = z_1^n$.
 In fact, as for any translationally invariant model, the one-particle sector~$\mathcal{H}_1$ is already diagonalised by \textsf{q}-homogeneity. \begin{lemma} By construction the `\textsf{q}-magnons'

 have $G$-eigenvalue $\omega^n$, i.e.\ \textsf{q}-momentum $p=2\pi n/N$. \checkedMma \end{lemma}

 The proof is a direct verification.
 On shell \eqref{eq:q-magnon} matches our general eigenvectors: by a somewhat tedious calculation one can verify that